 Replacing the battery yourself

 It is possible to replace the iPhone battery yourself, but it’s not for the faint of heart.
 That’s largely because iPhone devices use a lot of glue and other materials you’ll have to navigate your way through, and it can be tricky, with many sequential steps that can get time-consuming.
-Doing it yourself also means your waterproof iPhone 7 or iPhone 7 Plus will no longer be waterproof.
+Doing it yourself will also affect the integrity of the waterproof capabilities that Apple added starting with the iPhone 7 and iPhone 7 Plus.

 You can follow in-depth instructions from websites like iFixit, which also sells kits with the tools needed to replace your iPhone’s battery.
 Most of these kits cost around $30, somewhat less expensive than letting Apple do it, but then you’re doing all the work, the job is not guaranteed, and if something goes wrong you’re on your own.
-Guides from iFixit are available for iPhone 6, iPhone 6 Plus, iPhone 6S, iPhone 6S Plus, iPhone 7, iPhone 7 Plus, iPhone 8, and iPhone 8 Plus.
-You will not need to replace the batteries on the iPhone 8, iPhone 8 Plus, and iPhone X or newer iPhone batteries any time soon.
+Guides from iFixit are available for iPhone 6, iPhone 6 Plus, iPhone 6S, iPhone 6S Plus, iPhone 7, iPhone 7 Plus, iPhone 8, iPhone 8 Plus, iPhone X, iPhone XS, iPhone XS Max, iPhone XR, iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max.
+You shouldn’t really need to replace the batteries on the iPhone X, iPhone XS, iPhone XS Max or newer iPhone batteries any time soon.

 Unless you have a really old iPhone, a non-defective battery should have plenty of life left in it.
-If you’re using iOS 11 or later, you can see exactly how healthy your battery is and take appropriate action to mitigate any problems.
+If you’re using iOS 11 or newer, you can see exactly how healthy your battery is and take appropriate action to mitigate any problems.
 If you find you need to replace your battery, Apple provides reasonably priced options that make it convenient for you to salvage your device regardless of age.
-Those with capable hands may want to try a third-party kit and save a few bucks, but for the rest of us, Apple or Best Buy pros are ready to assist you.
+Those with capable hands may want to try a third-party kit and save a few bucks, and a third party repair shop might save you some money without the hassle of trying the repair yourself, but for the rest of us, Apple or Best Buy pros are ready to assist you at a reasonable price and while maintaining your warranty.
 Whether you decide to replace your iPhone battery or not, you should read our tips on how to save smartphone battery life.